probprog/CSCS-summer-school-2017/README.md

 ### 1) Probabilistic programming in Anglican

-In the docker instance change directory into the first programming project
+In the Docker instance change directory into the first programming project

 ```
 cd exercises/exercise-1-probprog